Soare-Robert-Daniel/test/README.md

 The dashboard should also include a `Generate Coin` button.
 When pressed, the user will be prompted to enter an amount (this can be displayed via a modal, new page, or inline elements).

-To generate a BitScam, the system should find 3 random numbers whose combination must be unique (do not create a BitScam with component numbers that already exist in another coin).
-If no more unique BitScams can be generated, the `Generate Coin` button should be hidden.
+To generate a BitSlow, the system should find 3 random numbers whose combination must be unique (do not create a BitSlow with component numbers that already exist in another coin).
+If no more unique BitSlows can be generated, the `Generate Coin` button should be hidden.

 ### Working with Bun